rtmigo/errno/README.md

-These numbers can usually be found in the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html) property value, when the Dart/Flutter app the application is facing a system error.
+These numbers can usually be found in the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html) property value, when the Dart/Flutter app is facing a system error.

 | Class           | OS             |
 |-----------------|----------------|